 - Wat Mai: Located on Sisavangvong Road, Wat Mai is one of the city's most photographed temples.
 Founded at the end of the 18th century, but Wat Mai wasn’t finished until the late 1890s.

 - Elephant Village Sanctuary: Close to the banks of the Nam Khan River, the Elephant Village Sanctuary provides a peaceful future for rescued Lao elephants.
 Starting by saving the elephants from often brutal logging work, the sanctuary now is home in the jungle for the elephant to rest and recover.

-- Ban Phanom: Ban Phanom is a village that the locals earn their living by making traditional textile.
-The woven products were once supplied to the royal family today use the same techniques and patterns, resulting in a distinctly old-fashioned look.
+- Ban Phanom: Ban Phanom is a village where the locals earn their living by making traditional textile.
+The woven products that were once supplied to the royal family today use the same techniques and patterns, resulting in a distinctly old-fashioned look.